apache/gravitino/docs/gravitino-server-config.md

 There are three types of catalog properties:

 1. **Gravitino-defined properties**: These properties simplify the catalog creation process.
-2. **Properties with the `gravitino.bypass.` prefix**: These properties are not managed by Gravitino; instead, they bypass the underlying system for advanced usage.
+2. **Properties with the `gravitino.bypass.` prefix**: These properties aren't managed by Gravitino; instead, they bypass the underlying system for advanced usage.
-3. **Other properties**: Stored in Gravitino storage, these properties do not bypass the underlying system.
+3. **Other properties**: Stored in Gravitino storage, these properties don't bypass the underlying system.

 Catalog properties are either defined in catalog configuration files as default values or specified explicitly when creating a catalog.

 :::info
 Explicit specifications take precedence over the formal configurations.
 :::